m-peeler/Furman-Now-Docs/ReactNativeDocumentation/Components.md

 <dt>under</dt>
 <dd>Node: React node that will be displayed in the space lower on the screen beneath the button<dd>
 <dt>styles</dt>
 <dd>Object or Function: Contains various optional styling components for different parts of the button.
-If it is a function, it should take as input a boolean representing whether or not the button is being pressed, and return an object matching the same specifications.
+If it is a function, it should take as input a boolean representing whether or not the button is being pressed, and return an object matching the same specifications.</dd>
     <dl>
     <dt>cells</dt>
     <dd>Object: styles that are applied to the whole cell of the button; this is the largest possible division of the button and encapsulates the <tt>under</tt> elements as well.</dd>